- Applying to study

 - Western Digital Story Telling Project

 The Special Consideration policy has been replaced by the Disruption to Studies policy, and now you must have been impacted for at least three consecutive days.
 The Disruption to Studies policy provides provisions for students who have been adversely affected by a serious and unavoidable disruption to their studies that is beyond their control, to demonstrate the Unit Learning Outcomes through Disruption to Studies provisions.

 A Disruption to Studies does not cover the following situations:

 - Missing a Final Exam – refer to the Deferred Exams web page

-- Minor illnesses or misadventure preventing a student meeting an assessment deadline – refer to Request for Extension form in Western Now
+- Minor illnesses or misadventure preventing a student meeting an assessment deadline – refer to Request for Extension or missing a compulsory teaching activity form in Western Now

 - Missing a compulsory component of a subject, except where a serious and unavoidable disruption is the cause – refer to the Assessment Policy Guidelines.